jasonso-01/E-Commerce-Fraudulent-Transaction-Prediction/README.md

 ### 2. Split the Data into Training and Testing Sets

 Split the data into training and testing sets to evaluate the model's performance.
-This step was already performed in the previous section, but here is a summary:

 ```python
 from sklearn.model_selection import train_test_split